sonic-net/SONiC/doc/drop_counters/drop_counters_HLD.md

 | TX           | Transmit/egress |

 # 1 Overview
-The goal of this feature is to provide better packet drop visibility in SONiC by providing a mechanism to count and classify packet drops that occur due to different reasons.
-Because different types of packet drops are important to track in different use cases, it is also key for this feature to be easily configurable.
+The main goal of this feature is to provide better packet drop visibility in SONiC by providing a mechanism to count and classify packet drops that occur due to different reasons.

+The other goal of this feature is for users to be able to track the types of drop reasons that are important for their scenario.
+Because different users have different priorities, and because priorities change over time, it is important for this feature to be easily configurable.

-We will do this by adding support for SAI debug counters in SONiC.
-Support for creating and configuring port-level and switch-level debug counters will be added to orchagent and syncd.
-We will also provide a CLI tool for users create these counters to track drop reasons.
+We will accomplish both goals by adding support for SAI debug counters to SONiC.
+* Support for creating and configuring port-level and switch-level debug counters will be added to orchagent and syncd.
+* A CLI tool will be provided for users to manage and configure their own drop counters

 # 2 Requirements